FUDOFSI

 FUDOFSI (Fédération Universelle des Ordres, Fraternités et Sociétés Initiatiques), headed by Constant Chevillon (1880–1944), was a federation of independent esoteric orders similar to FUDOSI, but strongly opposed to the other group.

 History

 FUDOFSI was established in defense of the Orders of Lyon and other societies that were not involved with FUDOSI.
 FUDOFSI was strongly opposed to FUDOSI, Harvey Spencer Lewis and his organisation Ancient Mystical Order Rosae Crucis (AMORC).
 Very little information is known about FUDOFSI since neither the organisation or its leader survived the Second World War (in 1944, Constant Chevillon, the head of FUDOFSI, was murdered by the Gestapo).

-First meeting

-The first meeting of FUDOFSI took place in Paris in February 1939.